alltheseas/nostrFAQs/FAQs-misconceptions.md

 `Joining is easy.
 Where we're failing at is on-boarding.
 Only two applicaitons have good onboarding - Damus and Primal.
 However, these applications are not good for businesses who often need to designate social media tasks to employees.
 They do not support Remote Signers or nsecbunkers.
 That aside, I would tell all of your community members to join nostr, follow one another, and start building your community by utilizing community tools such as Chachi, Flotilla, Zap.stream, or Nostr Nests.`-[Derek Ross](https://njump.me/npub18ams6ewn5aj2n3wt2qawzglx9mr4nzksxhvrdc4gzrecw7n5tvjqctp424)

+`No one is focusing on onboarding, so tough luck` -[semisol](https://njump.me/npub12262qa4uhw7u8gdwlgmntqtv7aye8vdcmvszkqwgs0zchel6mz7s6cgrkj)

 </details>

 <details>